 According to Nielsen Norman Group, there are two systems of information processing that help us make decisions.

-System 2, on the contrary, requires a lot of effort and our attention.
+On the contrary, it requires a lot of effort and our attention.
 Just what is needed for complex tasks or situations where our control is necessary.
 But even in such conditions the first system provides a flow of information so that the second system can work correctly.

 1. System 1 defines how users judge the relevance of the information.
-I think many people have heard that users do not read text on websites (only if necessary), but scan it, "clinging" to single words and phrases.
-This selective perception concerns not only the text, but all the content on the screen.
+Many people have heard that users do not read text on websites (only if necessary), but scan it, "clinging" to single words and phrases.
+This selective perception concerns not only the text but all the content on the screen.
 In the situation of a huge flow of information, the user pays attention to the elements with the highest information load.
-On their basis he decides whether to spend more time.
+On that basis, they decide whether to spend more time.

 2. System 1 affects how users perceive the visual component and the usability of the website.
 Research has shown that beautiful websites seem more convenient than similar unattractive ones.
-Usability is important, but a nice design has its own advantages.
+Usability is important, but emotional UX design has its own advantages.
 It’s been proven that users believe beautiful products work better, even if in reality they don’t.

 Image from medium.muz.li

-It's time to figure out how to make a good first impression on the user, so that he likes your site or mobile app.
 We already know that first of all people form their opinion about the interface and the product or service itself subconsciously.
 This means that a designer has very little time to "hook" and convince the user.
-Here are few tips.
+Here are a few tips.